-- Sponsoring national awards, events or activities that showcase the achievements of people with disability and help promote inclusion across Australia.
+- Sponsorships of national awards, events or activities that showcase the work and experiences of people with disability and help promote inclusion across Australia.
 Read more about our partners

-- Championing the lives, talents and achievements of people with disability through storytelling and the support of our ambassadors
+- Sharing the real, authentic stories of people with disability through the support of our ambassadors

 - Helping break down misconceptions and encourage inclusive attitudes and behaviours through the IDPwD website and Facebook, Instagram and Twitter